opsschool/curriculum/programming_201.rst

       # Do something

 As you can see, Python didn't need curly braces to signify the start or end of the if conditional; a simple indent does the job.
-Now when it comes to indentation, PEP8 says that you should use 4 spaces to indent your code.
+Now when it comes to indentation, `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ says that you should use 4 spaces to indent your code.
 Keep in mind that this specifically means spaces and not tabs.
 Fortunately for you, most text editors today can automatically convert tabs to spaces so you don't have to hit four spaces every time you want to indent a line.
 However, if you are dealing with some legacy code that uses 8 space tabs, feel free to continue doing so.

-Indentation is by far the most important part of python's syntax you should keep track of.
+Indentation is by far the most important part of Python's syntax you should keep track of.
 If there's two lines in your code where one uses 4 spaces and another uses one 4-space tab, Python's going to give you errors when you try to run your script.
 Be consistent with your indentation.